 Since squash is almost always best roasted, it should take very little thought or effort to roast the seeds along with it while the oven is toasty.

-- Smoked paprika powder - ½ teaspoon, (substitute with another favorite spice, like cinnamon)
+- ½ teaspoon smoked paprika (sub with another favorite spice, like cinnamon)

 - Preheat the oven to 400.